 Weekly Average Sale = Total Sales in Operation / # Weeks Business is in Operation

-Note: If the business is Vatable, the VAT amount must be removed from the calculation
+Note: If the business is Vatable, the VAT amount must be removed from the calculation.

 Generally Accepted Sector Multiplier: